samelstob/notes/management-notes/database/oracle-securefiles.md

   - Buffer data before writing
 * Transformation Management
   - Compression, encryption, de-dupe
-  - Compression is performed when bufferred contiguous data exceeds a configured boudnary threshold
+  - Compression is performed when buffered contiguous data exceeds a configured boudnary threshold
   - Compression is performed piecewise such that efficient random access of large files is possible
 * Inode Management
-  - Inode managemenet layer is responsible for initiating on-disk storage and access operations on SecureFile object buffers being communicated by the upper layers in the SF architecture
+  - Inode management layer is responsible for initiating on-disk storage and access operations on SecureFile object buffers being communicated by the upper layers in the SF architecture
-  - Requests free space from the Space Managment Layer
+  - Requests free space from the Space Management Layer
   - Inode Manager stores metadata either in row or the most current header of the SF object
   - Metadata includes start block address and length of a chunk as well as